|On this page|

 Finally, set all Particle Separation and Voxel Size parameters to

-0.03 to get more seed particles and a higher resolution.
+0.025 to get more seed particles and a higher resolution with more details.